 IS: Exactly!
 The weaving together of truths with the present is a beautiful way of saying that if you are able to add a dimension to a situation, it is because you are not the author of the addition.
 The motif you weave is what the present enables you to add to the truths you intervene upon.
-While cat-cradling with Haraway in a French context, she added ‘Soin des Ficelles’ (care for the threads) to her SF series (science fiction, speculative fabulation, scientific fact, string figures, speculative feminism…).
-To me it means “do not cut the threads”– honour the way you are indebted in order to escape the triumphalist ring of truth.
+While cat-cradling with Haraway in a French context, she added “Soin des Ficelles” (care for the threads) to her SF series (science fiction, speculative fabulation, scientific fact, string figures, speculative feminism…).
+To me it means “do not cut the threads”– honor the way you are indebted in order to escape the triumphalist ring of truth.
 We do not need to judge away the past as if what we are adding to it would somehow be what it was missing.
 We have to inherit it together with the possible it conveyed, to make it denser and more indeterminate in order to inhabit a thicker, ongoing present.
 One of the worst academic habits is the remark that somebody else has already produced something similar to what you are proposing.
 Well, one would hope so!
 But instead of stopping at the triumphant effect of recognition, what would be more interesting is to comment (in the sense of thinking-with) on the insistence of what is trying again to become audible – the changing accent it has acquired, the present-day situation it connects with.
 For instance, nothing is more stupid than all those philosophers who “recognize” the current proposition by Bruno Latour about modes of existence and their instauration as the return of Wittgenstein all over again.
 This is to not take care of the thread, because it does not lead to enriching Wittgenstein, to problematizing him.
 What if instead you were to imagine Wittgenstein reading Etienne Souriau, the philosopher of instauration?

 As for speculation, I indeed take the word as related to a way of thinking which challenges business-as-usual explanatory frameworks.
 I take it, that is, as a mode of thought which endeavours to activate what might be possible against the safety of probability.
-Speculation comes from Latin, speculators were spies, or scouts, or guards on a watchtower; not a contemplative activity but one of the lookout, of resisting reassuring appearances not in order to go “beyond appearances”, to escape illusion, but because such appearances rely on the confidence that what has mattered will go on mattering in the same way, which is what makes probability calculus possible.
+Speculation comes from Latin, speculators were spies, or scouts, or guards on a watchtower; not a contemplative activity but one of the lookout, of resisting reassuring appearances, not in order to go “beyond appearances”, or to escape illusion, but because such appearances rely on the confidence that what has mattered will go on mattering in the same way, which is what makes probability calculus possible.

 MS: So this indeed suggests that what you associate with speculation bears little resemblance to what often goes by that name today, right?
 I mean, there is surely a common enemy in Kant, but that doesn’t make you partners.